 A male Greater Kudu will grow a beard and horns, whereas the female will not.
 They are also much more vocal than the females.
 Some of the sounds they make are humming, low grunts, clucks, and gasping.

 They are herbivores.
-Some of their favorite foods include leaves, grass, tubers, roots, and shoots.
-They can also be found snacking away on fruits including tangerines and oranges.
+Their favorite foods include leaves, grass, tubers, roots, and shoots.
+They can also be found snacking away on fruits, including tangerines and oranges.

 Learn more about all 74 African antelope species.

 5. Roan Antelope